The Story of London City Mission

 Right across London, we’re stepping out to share God’s love with people who are shunned, ignored or overlooked.

-The passion and purpose that prompted the missionaries to step out all those years ago still fires us in 2016.
+The passion and purpose that prompted the missionaries to step out all those years ago still fires us today.